 Today, the Turkey Track Ranch, located in Hutchinson County, offers one of the greatest varieties of wildlife in Texas.
 With miles of live water, it has great populations of quail, dove, white tail deer, mule deer, pronghorn antelope, duck, geese and, of course, wild turkeys.

 Today, the descendants of J. A. Whittenburg II still own the ranch, which is operated in conjunction with Adobe Walls Cattle Company, a partnership of Jay O'Brien and Dale Smith.
-Josh Hawkins is the foreman and Mike Reynolds works from Core Camp.
+Josh Hawkins is the foreman and Vance Brownlee works from Dixon.

 Cory Kendrick, Turkey Track Foreman Josh Hawkins and Dale Smith.